adferte/laravel-blog/README.md

 ### Reading posts

 Main page is **/posts**.
 It provides a basic, paginated view of all posts existing at the moment.
-If you are a logged in user, you can access the menu on top right menu and click My Posts to see a filtered view with only the post you have created.
-Go back to the menu to see All Posts again.
+If you are a logged in user, you can click My Posts on the top right to see a filtered view with only the post you have created.

 The filter is sent via query string parameter **?mine=1**.
 This filter in inaccessible to guest users, and even if they manually type it onto the URL, it will be ignored and will show all posts anyways.